UPPMAX/programming_formalisms/docs/git/apply_merge.md

     Here, I will replay the figure above

     - in GitHub, create a branch called `anna`
-    - on your local computer, `git pull`, then `git checkout anna`
+    - on your local computer, `git pull`, then `git switch anna`
     - on your local computer, modify a file, e.g. add the line `Anna was here` at the bottom of `README.md`.
 Then do `git add .`, `git commit -m "Anna was here"` and `git push`.
       Do not merge braches yet, else there will be no merge conflicts!
-    - on your local computer, `git checkout main`
+    - on your local computer, `git switch main`
     - on your local computer, modify a file, e.g. add the line `main person was here`.
       Then do `git add .`, `git commit -m "main person was here"` and `git push`.
     - To generate the merge conflict, merge `anna` into `main`, using `git merge main`.